Essential Google Analytics Website Metrics To Track

 B. Acquisition Metrics

-Google Analytics acquisition metrics assist in assessing the effectiveness of your marketing channels and determining which sources provide the most valuable visitors.
+Google Analytics acquisition metrics help assess the effectiveness of your marketing channels and identify which sources drive the most valuable visitors.

-These indicators are crucial for deciding which sources generate the most helpful traffic and evaluating the effectiveness of your marketing channels.
+These indicators are crucial for determining which sources drive the most valuable traffic and evaluating the effectiveness of your marketing channels.

 1. Channels